 The DMVA is working every day with community partners and every resource available to reduce the incidents of veteran suicide.
 Below are a few examples of how DMVA makes suicide prevention a top priority:

-PA VETConnect Helps Connect Veterans to Important Resources
+PA VETConnect Helps Connect Veterans to Resources

 The DMVA works to identify and serve veterans in need through PA VETConnect, a new and innovative program that connects veterans to the best possible resources for assistance, anywhere in the commonwealth.
 The DMVA field staff networks in all 67 Pennsylvania counties and are well-versed in the social challenges veterans face.